 Micronautics Research developed and manages Cadenza™, a white-label online training platform provided as software as a service (SaaS).
 Cadenza powers ScalaCourses.com, an online training site dedicated to providing Scala-based training.
 You can learn more about our Scala and Play Framework training at getscala.com.

-Prior to focusing entirely on online training in 2012, we architected and implemented software products and custom software, monitored client projects and rescued projects in trouble.
-We also developed EmpathyWorks™, an artificial personality module for AI systems – and this research program has made a lot of progress over the last 10 years.
+We developed EmpathyWorks™, an artificial personality module for AI systems – and this research program has made a lot of progress over the last 10 years.

 We have been engaged as expert witnesses in the US and Europe.